Managing surplus cash in your company

 Having excess cash in the business may seem like a good problem to have but how you manage this cash will depend on your objectives for both the business and you and your fellow shareholders.

-It's worth seeking professional help from an accountant and tax advisor such as Haines Watts to fully understand what excess funds you have in the business and the best way to utilise them efficiently and to meet your objectives.
-Only with professional advice can you make informed decisions on how to use the cash in your business tax efficiently and for the good of the company.
+It's worth seeking professional advice from an accountant and tax advisor such as Haines Watts to fully understand what excess funds you have in the business and the best way to utilise them efficiently and to meet your objectives.

-Contact us today at our offices in Wirral, Chester, and Liverpool to advise you.
+Contact us at our offices in Wirral, Chester and Liverpool to advise you today.

 Loading...